CleverTap/PushTemplates/README.md

 # Push Templates SDK by CleverTap

-The Push Templates SDK helps you engage with your users using fancy Push Notification templates built specifically to work with CleverTap
+The Push Templates SDK helps you engage with your users using fancy Push Notification templates built specifically to work with CleverTap.

+## NOTE
+This library is in public beta, for any issues please open a new issue on this Github repo.

 # Table of contents